Faces of Death: Plot

 Footage of animals dying due to litter and pollution is shown, followed by sick children in impoverished villages.
-Nature is examined with footage of a search party finding a body in caves, a drowned man recovered at a beach, and footage of a bear mauling irresponsible campers.
+Nature is examined with footage of a search party finding a body in a cave, a drowned man recovered at a beach, and footage of a bear mauling irresponsible campers.
 More of the "horrific nature of man" is examined with footage of a venomous snake cult in Louisville, Kentucky, killing a handler and a cannibalistic cult eating a cadaver stolen from a morgue before partaking in an orgy.

 Footage of several more tragic accidents is shown, culminating in a scene of a person attempting a parachute jump but dying after the parachute fails to open correctly.
 Gröss disputes the notion that this death was quick and painless, as he would have been conscious and aware of the entire fall to the ground.
 The segment ends with a section on PSA Flight 182 and its grisly aftermath, featuring photographs of the accident, excerpts of audio from air traffic control, and footage of scattered body parts and destroyed houses at the crash site in San Diego.
 Numerous witnesses are seen, including horrified people from the neighborhood and disgusted first responders.
 Gröss states the neighborhood smells like "rotting bodies and jet fuel" and that a mutilated body with only its torso and right hand "is the worst face of death."

 Gröss introduces his next topic, the role of supernatural forces in death.
 He meets with architect Joseph Binder, whose wife and son both died under tragic circumstances.
-Binder confides to the viewer that he believes his family remains as ghosts in his house that attempt to communicate with him.
+Binder confides to the viewer that he believes his family remains as ghosts in his house, attempting to communicate with him.
 To verify this, Gröss enlists the services of parapsychologists.
 The team takes photographs of footprints and two apparitions.
 Binder communicates with his family's spirits through a medium, seemingly confirming the existence of life after death.

-After studying Binder's case, Gröss concludes that "when we die, it isn't the end" as "the soul in each of us remains a traveller forever."
+After studying Binder's case, Gröss concludes that "when we die, it isn't the end" as "the soul in each of us remains a traveler forever."
 Gröss questions whether death is "the end of the beginning or the beginning of the end" and leaves the footage he has shown to the viewer's interpretation.
 The film ends with peaceful music, footage of a baby's birth, and photos of the child and its mother being together and happy.